Introduction to Data Analysis for Sociology Graduate Students

 * Freedman, David, Robert Pisani, and Roger Purves.
 2007.
 Statistics.
 Fourth Edition.
 W.W.
 Norton. $125.
 ISBN-10: 0393929728

 The most important readings for the class are the Excel files, Stata logs, and PDF documentation posted on my website.
-Aside from the Tufte book, which we will be talking about specifically in class, the other books are all supplementary.
-That is, you don’t need the books.
+Aside from the Tufte book, which we will be going over page-by-page in class, the other books are all supplementary.
+You don’t need the books.
 This is briefly why you should own the books anyway:

 * Freedman is a classic introductory text about statistics, with no math, but with very good plain English explanations.
 If you don’t have a math background, Freedman’s explanations may be helpful to you.
 If you do have a math background, the Freedman may help you explain statistics to other people.
 And if you end up teaching undergraduate statistics in the future, you may be teaching from Freedman.

 * Rice is a classic introduction to statistics for readers who have at least a modest familiarity with calculus.
-Rice offers outlines of proofs and lots of great problems you can work through on your own.
+Rice offers outlines of proofs, a fairly deep discussion of probability theory, and lots of great problems you can work through on your own.
 Rice is a great reference book that you should have on your shelf if you plan on doing any data analysis.

 Software Required